Differential Equations

 Diagonolisation

-We assume the corresponding homogenous system is solved with the eigenvalues and eigenvectors
+We assume the corresponding homogenous system is solved with the eigenvalues

 , and then introduce the change of variables